RCodingAssignments/logistic_growth/README.md

 Question 2-

 N (t) = N0e^rt when the population is growing exponentially.
-Therefore, at t=4980 minutes, N0=e^8.186598 and, r=0.025874, the population size is
+Therefore, at t=4980 minutes, N0=e^8.186598 and, r=0.025874, the population size is 3.28x10^59 (2dp).
+This is clearly exceeding the estimated carrying capacity of the population so, when we consider the population following logistic growth, the population size at t=4980 minutes is approximately the carrying capacity of the population which I estimated to be 999877492.
+These differences in estimated population sizes (under exponential or logistic growth) reflect the density-dependent limting factors that ensue in a closed system.
+Nutrient/space depletion, and waste accumulation are three common limiting factors that prevents additional exponential growth beyond a certain population size.
+These differening estimates further illustrate the reasons why modelling logistic growth is more appropraite when considering specific time boundaries, as the dynamics of growth (or decline) are temporally variant.